timhayduk/SONUGM2/README.md

-# Super One NAtion Under God Maker 2
+# Super One Nation Under God Maker 2

 Level Editor GUI for One Nation Under God